MyNameMike/Weather-App/README.md

 # Weather-App

-This is a Weather app with the intention of becoming your browsers home page!
+This is a Weather app.